Support families and child victims impacted by the alienation dynamic.

 Just two years later In November of 2010 the group became a network.
 By December the group became a 501c3 and, their mission emerged.
 The group adopted the name ISNAF – the International Support Network for Alienated Families.
 Their membership now extends from Mexico to the Canadian border.
 People from other states and from other countries have benefited from being a part of this wonderful organization.
 ISNAF’s first major conference, Parental Alienation: A Community Responds, also in November of 2010, established ISNAF as an educational presence in the community.
 The attendees reflected a wide-range of geographic areas family configurations, and professions.
 The acknowledged experts attending included attorneys, educators, clergy and mental health specialists.
 The keynote was Amy Baker, PhD.
 The turnout, and the heartfelt reaction from attendees of the conference, was phenomenal and demonstrated that ISNAF is definitely on the right track.
 The network has continued to grow and has hosted several conferences, workshops, support group meetings and in 2014 a Symposium and Colloquium.

 We are happy to announce that after seven years of alienation from her daughter, Karen Lebow has reunited with her and continues working toward a healthy happy life together.
 This is a great story of hope, education and commitment.
-Karen continues her therapy business in Southern California and is proud of the continued efforts and inroads ISNAF continues to work toward.
+Karen is proud of the continued efforts and inroads ISNAF continues to work toward.